DevExpress/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/keyExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the key property that provide key values to access data items.
+Specifies the key property that provides key values to access data items.
 Each key value must be unique.

 ---
 #####See Also#####